Langham Partnership: Memorandum

-Activity: 2000-present
+Activity: since 2000

-In 2002, after Stott had led seminars on biblical preaching in Latin America, convinced there was a need for pastors to be motivated, trained, and equipped in the skills of biblical preaching in a more direct, 'hands-on' way, Langham Preaching was inaugurated as a distinct third ministry of Langham Partnership alongside Scholars and Literature.
-The new ministry expanded through a growing network of indigenous leaders and regional coordinators, and by 2013, operates in 70 countries.
+In 2002, after Stott had led seminars on biblical preaching in Latin America, Langham Preaching was inaugurated as a distinct third ministry of Langham Partnership alongside Scholars and Literature.
+The new ministry expanded through a growing network of indigenous leaders and regional coordinators, and by 2013 operated in 70 countries.

 In 2004, the first Langham Partnership Regional Consultation was held in Entebbe, Uganda, with representative advisors from around East Africa.
 Through a series of similar consultations around the world in the following years, regional development spread in 13 major continental regions.
-As local leadership and initiative was encouraged, regional coordinators were appointed in Latin America, Central America, Anglophone Africa, Asia, and the Pacific region.
-The Langham name, brand, vision and ministries are now 'owned' in a steadily growing number of countries.
+Regional coordinators were appointed in Latin America, Central America, Anglophone Africa, Asia, and the Pacific region.